OpenTreeOfLife/test-ot-ws/README.md

     both the 2 and 3 versions of the API.

 ## System to test
-This is used to specify whether or not the tests run against:
+The `--system=` is used to specify whether or not the tests run against:
   * `production` - calls methods on `https://api.opentreeoflife.org` and
     does not support any tests that write
   * `dev` - calls methods on `https://devapi.opentreeoflife.org`.
 When